 Some solid-state gain media have laser transitions where the lower laser level is metastable and has a long lifetime – even longer than the upper-state lifetime.
 An example of this situation is the 2.7-μm transition (4I11/2 → 4I13/2) of erbium (Er3+) in fluoride fibers.
 Here, neither multi-phonon transitions nor the pump radiation can depopulate the lower laser level.
 In that case, the laser transition is usually self-terminating: lasing is possible only for a short while, until the lower level is so strongly populated that a population inversion is no longer possible.
 After that, the gain medium requires some time without pumping, until lasing can be restarted.
+Therefore, such lasers are often suitable only for pulsed operation, unless additional measures are taken to depopulate the lower laser level (see below).
+That limitation of such lasers has also led to the term transient laser.

-Sometimes it is possible to cure that problem with some additional dopant which can quench the population of the lower laser level by means of an energy transfer.
-In the above-mentioned case, praseodymium (Pr3+) codoping has proven to be a good solution [2, 3].
-An alternative, but less successful solution is to use a high erbium doping concentration .
+- An alternative, but less successful solution is to use a high erbium doping concentration .
 This introduces various cross-relaxation processes, which can depopulate the lower laser level but also affect the upper-state population.